Dansby Swanson Player Props: Cubs vs. Pirates

 - The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 14th in MLB.

-- The Pirates have the 13th-ranked team ERA across all MLB pitching staffs (4.07).
+- The Pirates have a 4.19 team ERA that ranks 15th across all league pitching staffs.

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (65 total, one per game).
+- The Pirates give up the seventh-fewest home runs in baseball (67 total, one per game).

-- Ortiz gets the start for the Pirates, his sixth of the season.
-He is 1-2 with a 4.23 ERA and 16 strikeouts in 27 2/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw five innings against the Oakland Athletics, allowing two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.